shibayan/keyvault-acmebot/README.md

 ### App Service (Web Apps / Functions / Containers)

-You can import the Key Vault certificate to the App Service by opening the `TLS/SSL Settings` from Azure Portal and selecting the `Import Key Vault Certificate' button from the `Private Key Certificate (.pfx)'.
+You can import the Key Vault certificate to the App Service by opening the `TLS/SSL Settings` from Azure Portal and selecting the `Import Key Vault Certificate` button from the `Private Key Certificate (.pfx)`.

 ![image](https://user-images.githubusercontent.com/1356444/64438173-974c2380-d102-11e9-88c0-5ed34a5ce42a.png)